 Timetable clashes occur when, for various reasons, candidates cannot take papers in the timetabled session.
 In some circumstances (for example, if candidates are taking different papers timetabled in the same session) schools can apply for a Timetable Deviation to avoid the clash.
 Schools cannot make Timetable Deviations unless Cambridge gives written consent and until they have received confirmation of their final entries.
 For each examination series, Cambridge sends a final version of the timetable to schools.
-For more information on Timetable Deviations, please refer to section 1.1 of the Cambridge Handbook 2014.
-If you are a school in the UK please refer to section 1.1 of the Cambridge Handbook 2014 (UK) version.
+For more information on Timetable Deviations, please refer to section 1.2 of the Cambridge Handbook, which you can find here for UK and International Centres.
+Please be careful to ensure that you are using the correct handbook.

 What is an acceptable reason for a Timetable Deviation?

 All applications are considered on an individual basis.
 However, there are some well defined acceptable and unacceptable reasons which will assist you when deciding whether or not to make an application.

 - A Clash between examinations which Cambridge has timetabled in the same session (except prohibited syllabus combinations), that exceed the time allowance.
 Candidates are assumed to be capable of taking examinations of up to 6 hours, duration in one day.

 - A clash with an examination of a different awarding body in a different subject where the recommended number of hours is exceeded.

 - Circumstances outside the control of the candidate that prevent him/her taking the examination at the scheduled time (for example, a hospital appointment, attendance at court).

 - Participation of candidates in events at an international level.

 - A clash with another awarding body's examination at the same level and in the same subject or a subject with significant overlapping content.